Our use of Cookies

 Agricultural seed (except seed potatoes)

 Agricultural seed must be OECD certified and have an ISTA Orange International Certificate.
-The variety must be on the GB or Northern Ireland Variety List.
+The variety must be on the GB or NI Variety List.
 OECD labels must state ‘GB rules and standards’.

 Seed potatoes